 This checklist doesn’t come close to covering all the features that would be needed in order for a website to be fully accessible.
 But it’s a useful introduction to anyone who is trying to learn more about ADA website compliance.

-Another useful tool for ADA website compliance is an automated ADA Website Compliance Checker.
+Another useful tool for ADA website compliance is an automated ADA Compliance Website Checker.
 This is a software program that automatically checks whether certain conditions are met.
 A program used for testing ADA compliance might check whether all images do indeed have alt text, or whether the color contrast between the text and the background meets a certain minimum level.
 Some programs check multiple conditions at once, while others are designed to check just one accessibility feature.
-Some check whether they meet specific technical or legislated requirements, such as the requirements of Section 508 of the Rehabilitation Act.
+Some ADA compliance website checkers check whether they meet specific technical or legislated requirements, such as the requirements of Section 508 of the Rehabilitation Act.

-A compliance checker produces a “true” or a “false” result (conditions are met or are not met), usually in the form of a report that is generated automatically after the program has completed the testing process.
+An ADA compliance website checker produces a “true” or a “false” result (conditions are met or are not met), usually in the form of a report that is generated automatically after the program has completed the testing process.